Public Television Company of Armenia: After the Soviet era

 In November 1996, the 40th anniversary of the Armenian television was celebrated with festivities.
 The national television continued to preserve with great difficulty what has been created during the former years.
 The bulk of the programs were entertainment and comedy programs.
 A third edition of Lraber was added at 6pm.
 Orakarg with Tigran Naghdalyan premiered in 1997.
+The same year, the channel adopted a logo reading Հ1 (H1).
 The station began delivering its satellite signal on February 24, 1999, thanks to an agreement between the Government of Armenia and Telespazio.

 In 1996, the second channel of Armenian television separated and became a channel in its own right.
 Robert Mavisakalyan was appointed director of Nork television.
 Within a short period of time "Nork" was able to attract the attention of the bulk of the audience.

 In 2000, television was restructured and renamed the Public Television Company.
 The country's legislation at the time required Armenia 1 (Hayastan 1) to broadcast all foreign films and series dubbed into Armenian.
 It was not until 2005 that the language requirement was raised.
-On January 14, 2000, the channel adopted a logo reading Հ1 (H1).

 New roads and prospects opened for the Armenian Public Television in 2005.
 The Armenian Public Television and Radio were recognised full and equal members of the European Broadcasting Union at the 56th General Assembly of the European Broadcasting Union held in Dubrovnik on July 7 and July 8.
 Becoming an Active Member of the European Broadcasting Union, Armenia gained the right to take part in the Eurovision Song Contest, which during the 50 years had already become a favourite event for the Europeans.

 In 2015, the channel acquired a mobile HD station with ten HD cameras and a satellite transmitter, the station came into place thanks to funds from China.
 On 13 September 2016, the channel switched to HD broadcasts.